DTU-R3/dtu-r3.github.io/README.md

 Finally, since robotic projects are complex, a focus is set on standardisation, modularisation, documentation, and other good practices.

+## Software architecture

+We package the different software components as [Docker containers](https://www.docker.com/what-docker) to make then easy and robust to deploy, test, and interoperate.
+This ensures in particular a good reproducibility and separation of concerns, which is especially good for projects that do not have an active core team to maintain everything all the time.
+This is for instance the case for series of student projects.
+It is also useful for running the same software packages during simulation than the ones running on the robots.

+* Read more about that in our [Docker-ROS documentation](https://github.com/DTU-R3/Docker-ROS).

 ## Robot sofware components

 ### Positionning